wischmcj/canopyHydrodynamics/README.md

   '9_DripOnTrunk.csv' displays the two drip issue in a simple and understandable way
 <h3>Upcoming improvements</h3>
 For a sneak peak at the future of this repository, navigate to the __productionalizing__ branch, where you will see additions such as:

+The main branch of the repository currently displays the code written for the above linked paper how it was run and reviewed.

+## Upcoming improvements
+For a sneak peak at the future of this repository, navigate to the ***productionalizing*** branch, where you will see additions such as:

   + Funcionality refactored into methods
   + Linter(s) added for formatting and best practices adherence